oscardagrach/galaxy_s5_dev_tree_appended_bug/README.md

 ## Vulnerability in the Samsung Galaxy S5 Bootloader

-This is a bug I exploited in the Galaxy S5's bootloader to achieve arbitrary code execution at the application-bootloader level, which in this case is based on Little Kernel (LK).
+This is a bug I exploited in the Galaxy S5's bootloader to achieve arbitrary code execution at the Android Bootloader (ABOOT) stage, which in this case is based on Little Kernel (LK).
 The vulnerability is in the dev_tree_appended function, which parses a Linux device tree blob that was appended to a zImage, as opposed to being packed as a separate image as this device's stock firmware does.

 ### Scope:
 This vulnerability affects all Galaxy S5 variants, including Galaxy S5 Active variants, and possibly some early builds for the Galaxy Note 3 and 4.
 The bug has since been patched by both CodeAurora and Samsung.
-The device I exploited this on was the Verizon Galaxy S5 (G900V) on the G900VVRS2DQD1 firmware (Marshmallow, 6.0.1), which appears to be the more recent affected firmware.
+The device I exploited this on was the Verizon Galaxy S5 (G900V) on the G900VVRS2DQD1 firmware (Marshmallow, 6.0.1), which is the most recent affected firmware.
 ### Summary:
-Rewind the clock 7 years to the glory days of the XDA forums.
-The Galaxy S4 is released, with some variants bootloader locked, and the now famous exploit coined Loki is released by researcher Dan Rosenberg (djrbliss).
-This exploit effectively allowed the booting of unsigned boot and recovery images.
+This bug was inspired by researcher Dan Rosenberg's (djrbliss) research on the Galaxy S4 bootloader, and discovering vulnerabilities in the parsing of Android boot image header fields.
+This exploit allowed booting of unsigned boot and recovery images by overwriting bootloader memory with a malicious ramdisk.

 ##### How did he do it?
-During Dan's research, he discovered that the applications-bootloader doesn't apply any sanity checks to the boot image header, meaning you could pack up a proper Android boot image, or in our case, some shellcode, and load it to any arbitrary address in non-secure world memory.
-In this case, this was used to load shellcode over the applications-bootloader currently  being executed in memory.
+During Dan's research, he discovered the Android Bootloader doesn't apply sanity checks to the boot image header, meaning you could pack up a proper Android boot image, or in our case, some shellcode, and load it to any arbitrary address in non-secure world memory.
+It was used to load shellcode over the Android Bootloader in memory.
 Not too long after its release, the vulnerability was patched, and Samsung placed much more focus on ensuring sane and safe parsing of boot image headers.

 ##### Then what?
 This resulted in several checks added to ensure that the kernel, ramdisk, and device tree don't overlap LK memory or anywhere else that would be problematic, like the scratch memory where the bootloader loads the boot image from eMMC.